Koredotcom/docs/docs/xo/channels/add-line-messenger-channel.md

 We recommend that you review additional options available for your LINE channels like group behavior, auto-replies, and greetings messages.

-After the channel is enabled and all configurations are verified, you can optionally publish the assistant to make it available for end-users, with the new channel.
-Learn more about[ Publishing your Virtual Assistant](https://developer.kore.ai/docs/bots/publish/publishing-bot/).
+After enabling the channel and verifying all the configurations, you can optionally publish the assistant for the new channel.
+Learn more about[ Publishing your Virtual Assistant](../deploy/publishing-bot.md).

-To learn more about working with Channels within the Kore.ai XO Platform, please see[ Channel Enablement.](https://developer.kore.ai/docs/bots/channel-enablement/adding-channels-to-your-bot/)
+To learn more about working with Channels within the Kore.ai XO Platform, please see [Channel Enablement.](../channels/adding-channels-to-your-bot.md).